 Strangely enough, Garrett himself soon grew ill and died.
 Again, he was also buried very quickly.
 With everyone in the original family dead, the hired woman, Catherine, inherited the farm.
 Soon, Catherine and Jacob got married.

-At this point, local people say they noticed that Catherine stopped coming to town on a regular basis.
-When Catherine was seen, people often say she showed visible bruises and signs of abuse.
-Catherine and Jacob then had children of their own — but Catherine didn't seem happy.
-One day, Catherine's body is found hanging from a tree in front of the home — an apparent suicide.
-Jacob Ably is found dead some time later.
-One of Catherine's children says he murdered him because he killed his mother.
+At this point, local people said they noticed that Catherine stopped coming to town on a regular basis.
+When Catherine was seen, people often said she showed visible bruises and signs of abuse.
+Catherine and Jacob then had children of their own—but Catherine didn't seem happy.
+One day, Catherine's body was found hanging from a tree in front of the home — an apparent suicide.
+Jacob Ably was found dead some time later.
+One of Catherine's children said he murdered him because he killed his mother.

 The Ably House Murders: Who's Who

 Son of Garrett and the Polly (the first Mrs. Bias)

 Daughter of Garrett and Polly (the first Mrs. Bias)

 Servant girl, later wife of Garrett Bias and Jacob Ably